canyon-project/canyon/README.md

 - A Babel plugin responsible for adapting to various CI tools and reading environment variables.

-- A backend service responsible for collecting and processing coverage data, and providing coverage reporting interfaces.
+- AN API service responsible for collecting and processing coverage data.

-- A frontend service responsible for displaying coverage reports.
+- A NextJS application responsible for displaying coverage reports.

 [Read the Docs to Learn More.](https://docs.canyonjs.org)